Learn

 These are stocks that offer regular dividend payouts to shareholders, which is a specific percentage of the earnings of the company.

 When companies list themselves on a stock exchange, they hold an Initial Public Offering (IPO).
 They sell a portion of the total shares in the company to the public via the IPO to generate funds for the business.
-This may be a good time to buy the stock, since it tends to be cheaper.
+This could be a good time to buy the stock, since it tends to be cheaper.
 But investing in IPOs requires higher due diligence to gauge the performance parametres and judge the growth potential of the business.

 These are usually stocks belonging to companies in the consumer staples sector.
 Being non-cyclical, they are not highly impacted even by strong economic trends.
 They do not see very dramatic fluctuations and rise slowly.
-So, if you’re looking for a long-term investment, defensive stocks may be a good choice.
+So, if you’re looking for a long-term investment, defensive stocks could be a good choice.

 The most expensive stock in the world is Warren Buffet’s company, Berkshire Hathaway Inc. It has never had a stock split and has given out dividends only once since it was listed!